20 Fun Jobs That Pay Well

-- Fun factors—Get paid to do what you love.
-You also may get to travel to cool locations for work and take advantage of free or discounted travel benefits for you and your family and friends.
+- Fun factors: Potential for travel to cool locations for work and free or discounted travel benefits for you and your family and friends.

-Those who are interested in fun, well-paying jobs in beauty are usually quite passionate about the field, enjoy interacting with people of all different backgrounds, and love hands-on work where they can immediately see the results.
+Those interested in fun, well-paying jobs in beauty are usually quite passionate about the field.
+They enjoy interacting with people of all different backgrounds and enjoy hands-on work where they can immediately see the results.
 If this sounds like you, then consider a fun beauty career such as the following: